Model selection criteria for regression models with splines and the automatic localization of knots: Introduction

 \section{Introduction}

-\blfootnote{alex.sousa89@usp.br} Spline regression is one of the most used tools for nonparametric and semiparametric regression and has been extensively developed along the last decades.
-The main ideia is to select some knots on the function domain to define a partition and then fit a fixed degree polynomial on each segment in such a way that these polynomials smoothly match at the internal knots through continuity conditions imposed on their derivatives.
+Spline regression is one of the most useful tools for nonparametric and semiparametric regression and has been extensively developed along the last decades.
+The model works by selecting some knots on the function domain to define a partition and then fit a fixed degree polynomial on each segment in such a way that these polynomials smoothly match at the internal knots through continuity conditions imposed on their derivatives.
 The result is typically a smooth curve fitting, which accurately estimates a large variety of smooth functions.
-Further, spline regression offers a great flexibility in curve estimation problems according to convenient choices of degree and internal knots and, as generally occurs in nonparametric regression by basis expansion, the infinite estimation problem becomes a finite parametric estimation problem, once the spline function is determined by the estimation of its coefficients.
-For more details about spline based methods, their theory and applications in Statistics, see \cite{wahba1990spline}, \cite{ramsay2004functional}, \cite{friedman2001elements}, and \cite{james2013introduction}.
+Further, spline regression offers a great flexibility in curve estimation problems according to convenient choices of degree and internal knots and, as generally occurs in nonparametric regression by basis expansion, the infinite estimation problem becomes a finite parametric estimation problem, since the spline function is determined by the estimation of its coefficients.
+For more details about spline based methods, their theory and applications in Statistics, see Wahba (1990), Ramsay (2004), Friedman et al. (2001), and James et al. (2013).

 One of the main issues in spline regression is the selection of the number and positions of the knots.
-In some data analyses, wrong specification of the knots can cause a high impact on the spline regression performance.
-Excessive number of knots may lead the spline regression to overfit the dataset while a not enough number of knots can lead to underfitting.
+In some real data analyses, wrong specification of the knots can cause a high impact on the spline regression performance.
+Excessive number of knots may lead to overfitting while an insufficient number of knots can lead to underfitting.
 Moreover, the positions of the knots should be well determined, since high concentration of knots on a specific interval of the domain overfits the data on this region and underfits the data outside it.
-Then, a good procedure for knots selection should provide optimal number and locations of knots, in order to have a well performed spline curve fitting.
+Thus, a good procedure for knots selection should provide optimal number and location of knots, in order to have a well performed spline curve fitting.